The Higher Degrees of MPhil and PhD

 - Admissions procedures should be clear, consistently applied and always demonstrate equality of opportunity.
-Faculties should also refer to the University's Equal Opportunities Policy, in particular paragraphs (a) and (b) regarding equal treatment in the admissions process.
+Schools should also refer to the University's Equal Opportunities Policy, in particular paragraphs (a) and (b) regarding equal treatment in the admissions process.

 - Admission decisions should involve at least two members of staff who have received instruction, advice and guidance in respect of selection and admissions procedures.